Ware, Hertfordshire: Features

-It is also a commuting town for London, with regular Abellio Greater Anglia services between Ware railway station and London Liverpool Street.

 Fairport Convention's 1971 album "Babbacombe" Lee was inspired by an old newspaper story that fiddle player Dave Swarbrick bought in an antiques shop in the High Street of Ware when the band lived at The Angel former public house in nearby Little Hadham.

 Places of interest

 Ware Museum

-Ware has its own museum which in 2008 received full accreditation from the Museums, Archives and Libraries Council.
+Ware has its own museum which, in 2008, received full accreditation from the Museums, Archives and Libraries Council.
 The museum is independent and run completely by volunteers.
-In 2012–2013 Ware Museum was home to the Great Bed of Ware on loan for one year from The Victoria and Albert Museum in London.
+In 2012–2013, Ware Museum was home to the Great Bed of Ware on loan for one year from The Victoria and Albert Museum in London.
 The bed is reputedly haunted by the ghost of its alleged maker, Jonas Fosbrooke, who is said to harass any non-royal person who attempts to sleep in the bed.

 The museum is partially housed in the former Priory Lodge and partly inside a Second World War Command Bunker used to co-ordinate local defences and respond to air-raids; this part was refurbished for 2010.
 The museum contains many interesting items from the history of Ware, including Roman archaeology, exhibits relating to the Second World War and Allen & Hanburys pharmaceuticals.
 There are also a number of exhibits for children and many special activity days throughout the year.

 Scott's Grotto

 Ware is home to Scott's Grotto, built for John Scott, an 18th-century poet who owned Amwell House from 1768.
 The grotto, the largest in the UK, is a series of chambers extending over 65 ft into the chalk hillside.
 The chambers are decorated with shells, stones such as flint and coloured glass.
-The grotto was restored in 1990 by the Ware Society and is now owned and managed by the Scott's Grotto Trust; it is Grade 1 listed.
+The grotto was restored in 1990 by the Ware Society and is now owned and managed by the Scott's Grotto Trust; it is Grade I listed.